cast-static-analysis-internship-2025/oss-fuzz-adaptation-template/README.md

 ```shell
 cp -r /oss-fuzz/projects/<PROJECT> /oss-fuzz-adaptation
 ```
-And make all the modifications in `/oss-fuzz-adaptation/<PROJECT>` directory.
 Replace `<PROJECT>` with the name of the project you have been given.
+From this point forward, all your modifications should be made exclusively within the directory `oss-fuzz-adaptation/<PROJECT>`.

 The main goal is to establish a custom build environment for the OSS-Fuzz project.
 The process involves two key phases: